fieldtensor/code-samples/README.md

 This code implements pre-computed ambient occlusion to enhance the realism of 3D scenes in OpenGL.
-A custom ray tracer is used to detect the nooks and crannies of 3D models.
+A custom ray tracer is used to detect the nooks and crannies of 3D models, and those nooks and crannies are then shaded more darkly than the surrounding geometry.
 For example, consider a groove in a screw.
 If we try to shoot a random ray out of a screw's groove it probably won't escape to the outside world.
 It will more likely hit the sides of the groove.
 We can detect this, and we take it to mean that less light should penetrate into the groove.
 The groove is given less ambient light from within the system's fragment programs, and appears more dark on screen.

 The darkening of nooks and crannies in this way greatly enhances the realism of a 3D scene.
 For example, the images above show a rocky outcrop.
 The first